 In your ideal life, what is your health/fitness like?
 What is your diet each day?
 How much will you weigh?
 How regularly will you exercise?
 Will you have six-pack abs?
 What kind of habits will you have cultivated/quit?
 Write them down in the worksheet!

-In my ideal life, I’ll be eating a high raw, vegan, and highly nutritional diet.
-Every day, my diet will consist of fruits, vegetables, sandwiches, soups, salads, legumes, and/or fruit smoothies, all of which meet my daily caloric and nutritional needs.
-I will not consume any fried food and I will have very low quantities of processed food (if possible, none) in my diet.
-I do not eat out of stress or anxiety (i.e., emotional eating), but rather, have a completely neutral and wholesome relationship with food, consuming only as and when I need to, to achieve the maximum nutritional needs of my body.
+In my ideal life, I eat healthily.
+Every day, my diet will have a good proportion of carbs, protein, and fats, and it meets my daily caloric and nutritional needs.
+I will not consume any fried food and I will have very low quantities of processed food.
+I do not eat out of stress or anxiety (i.e. emotional eating), but rather, have a completely neutral and wholesome relationship with food, consuming only as and when I need to, to achieve the maximum nutritional needs of my body.

 - I wish to have a body fat percentage of 20%.
 As body fat percentage is very tricky to measure, it may help to use a visual guide instead.
 I found these pictures from Nerd Fitness helpful: